peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         object valueObValue,
         int smallTag);

-Generates a CBOR object from an arbitrary object and gives the resulting bject a tag.
+Generates a CBOR object from an arbitrary object and gives the resulting object a tag.

 <b>Parameters:</b>

  * <i>valueObValue</i>: An arbitrary object.
-If the tag number is 2 or 3, this must be a byte tring whose bytes represent an integer in little-endian byte order, and he value of the number is 1 minus the integer's value for tag 3.
-If the ag number is 4 or 5, this must be an array with two elements: the first ust be an integer representing the exponent, and the second must be an nteger representing a mantissa.
+If the tag number is 2 or 3, this must be a byte string whose bytes represent an integer in little-endian byte order, and the value of the number is 1 minus the integer's value for tag 3.
+If the tag number is 4 or 5, this must be an array with two elements: the first must be an integer representing the exponent, and the second must be an integer representing a mantissa.

  * <i>smallTag</i>: A 32-bit integer that specifies a tag number.
-The tag number 55799 can be sed to mark a "self-described CBOR" object.
+The tag number 55799 can be used to mark a "self-described CBOR" object.

 <b>Return Value:</b>